 The issues raised in these consultations are outlined below.
-Further consultation will be undertaken when a draft Plan of Management has been considered by Council.

 Batemans Bay Tigers Rugby League Club (Senior and Junior)

 Rugby League is undertaken at Mackay Park from January through to September.
 The main issue raised by the clubs relates to the change rooms in the amenities and grandstand building.
 The toilets are over 30 years old and there is a lack of female friendly change options.
 There are also reported management issues regarding the cost of lighting, the cleanliness of the facility and impacts on the playing fields from general community use and events.